 What is wellness?
-The answer is subjective.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines it as “Wellness is being in good physical and mental health.”
 (2017)

 SAMHSA shares the concept of wellness consisting of eight dimensions that make up one’s physical and mental health.
 Because all eight dimensions are linked to each other, challenges in one area can affect another, causing discrepancy in our balance.